Blogs & Websites

 Lazy loading images improves the user experience, first saving bandwidth for important content.
 Properly lazy loading your images does not prevent them from being indexed.
 And does not affect your website rankings.

-Conclusion on How to Lazy Load Images?
+Conclusion on How to Lazy Load Images:

 Leave a Comment